Blog

 Eligibility criteria for claiming van insurance

 To be eligible for claiming van insurance on your tax return in the UK, you must meet certain criteria.
 Understanding the van insurance claim process and the van insurance tax benefits is crucial.
-When it comes to claiming van insurance, you need to ensure that the insurance policy is solely for business purposes.
+When it comes to claiming business van insurance, you need to ensure that the insurance policy is solely for business purposes.

 Personal use of the van should not be included in the claim.
 The van should be used overnight business trips or exclusively for business activities.
 If you use your van for both personal and business purposes, you can only claim the portion of the insurance premium that relates to business use.